 Taxing the wealthy doesn’t fix the problem.
 It will increase tax revenues; but governments will create more programs, hire more people, and be even more creative with wasteful spending.
 Then again, Warren and her husband earned $905,000 in 2018, which puts them in the top one percent of wage earners.
 Should they redistribute part of their incomes?
 No!
 But Senator Warren’s rhetoric might lead folks to think they should because their incomes are enormous.
 Warren and her fellow Democrats promote identity politics, exacerbate class warfare, victimhood, and entitlement.

 Senator Warren and CEOs Accountability

 It’s vital Americans and Canadians find the causes of income inequality and fix them.
-But solutions must stress wealth creation, it must redistribute funds from a few folks to the masses.
+But solutions must stress wealth creation, it must not redistribute funds from a few folks to the masses.
 Without a doubt, distributing wealth from the top will deter wealth and job creation.
 The simple message the Senator is sending to people craving to be the next Bill Gates, Warren Buffett, or Jeff Bezos is: Work hard to develop your firm.
 Create millions of jobs and expand the economy.
 Plan to donate most of your wealth to charity; but the government prefers to reshuffle your wealth.
 Is this the message we wish to send the next generation of business leaders?

-“Which holds executives of large corporations criminally responsible when their companies commit crimes, harm large numbers of Americans through civil violations, or repeatedly violate federal law.”
+“which holds executives of large corporations criminally responsible when their companies commit crimes, harm large numbers of Americans through civil violations, or repeatedly violate federal law.”

 Senator Warren reintroduced the Ending Too Big to Jail Act, a broad bill to hold big bank executives accountable when the banks they lead break the law.
 In introducing these bills, Warren said: